rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  an average population of 240-persons per sovereign.
 However,
- under a Pareto distribution, we can expect
+ under a Pareto distribution,
+ we could expect
  80% of the population in the top 20% of sovereigns, that is,
  9.6-billion people in 10-million sovereigns,
- averaging ~960 people per sovereign, with a long tail of 40-million sovereigns with mostly family, individual, and small business sovereigns.
+ averaging ~960 people per sovereign, with a long tail of 40-million sovereigns;
+ mostly family, individual,
+ and small business sovereigns.
 The largest sovereigns might have thousands of people,